 6. Data & analytics-driven insight

-Beyond handling guest support transactions, a strong partner will provide insight: guest sentiment, trends, conversion funnel data for reservations, service quality metrics, and continuous improvement recommendations.
-This transforms the outsource engagement from cost-center to value-center.
+Beyond handling guest support transactions, a strong partner will provide insights: guest sentiment, trends, reservation conversion funnel data, service quality metrics, and continuous improvement recommendations.
+This transforms the outsourced engagement from a cost center to a value center.

 7. Change management & transition plan